ngehringer/wikijs-data/Linux/arch-linux-installation.md

 "Boot to terminal"               "root=PARTUUID=ff6416fd-9462-4bd4-94f5-133787fae1a3 rw add_efi_memmap systemd.unit=multi-user.target"
 ```

 You can now exit and reboot your machine and check if your boot configuratin is correct (hopefully).
-Don't forget to change your UEFI boot order or you'll boot on Windows.
+Don't forget to change your UEFI boot order or you'll boot into Windows.

 ## <a name="secure-boot"></a> Setup secure boot